 “Therefore, beloved, looking forward to these things, be diligent to be found by Him in peace, without spot and blameless…”

-“Blameless” means without blemish, not open to censure (as in a lamb without blemish –see 2 Peter 2:13).
+The idea of “blameless” is without blemish, not open to censure (as in a lamb without blemish –see 2 Peter 2:13).
 God will not censure us or hold us in adverse criticism when we keep short accounts with Him.
 He finds no fault with us when we allow the Holy Spirit to fill us with His power.

 God expects us to be at our best when Jesus comes.

 God finds no fault with us when we confess sin.
-Christians are blameless, not sinless.
-Many of us have been washed in the blood of Christ, but we have not been ironed, so to speak.
+Christians are blameless in His sight, not sinless.
+We have been washed in the blood of Christ, but we have not been ironed, so to speak.
 We still have some spiritual wrinkles.
 Some of us have more spiritual wrinkles than others.
-As we become more like Christ, some of the wrinkles begin to go.
+As we become more like Christ, some wrinkles begin to go.

 Do you have a personal vendetta against someone?
 This is a wrinkle.
-This is something about which God will blame you.
+This is something about which God will hold you accountable.
 You are not at your best spiritually.

 “…that you may become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world…” (Philippians 2:15).

 One day we will be sinless.
 In the meantime, we should sin less.
-We sin less when we confess our sin and use the Word of God to overcome sin in our lives.
+We sin less when we keep short accounts with God and use His Word to overcome sin.